suleymanarslan/notebook/quotes.md

 > Everyone you will ever meet knows something you don't.
 — Bill Nye

+> Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away — Antoine de Saint-Exupery

 > To go wrong in one's own way is better than to go right in someone else's.
 — Fyodor Dostoyevsky

-> angelheaded hipsters burning for the ancient heavenly connection to the / starry dynamo in the machinery of night — Allen Gingsberg, Howl

 > The best time to plant a tree was 20 years ago.
-The second best time is now
+The second best time is now — Chinese proverb

-- Chinese proverb
+> Your need for acceptance can make you invisible in this world — Jim Carrey

+> Angelheaded hipsters burning for the ancient heavenly connection to the / starry dynamo in the machinery of night — Allen Gingsberg, Howl

 #### Jalāl ad-Dīn Muhammad Rūmī: